 This often involves having sex with other couples or with an individual but only when together.
 Some data has shown that this style of relationship correlates with highest relationship and sexual satisfaction.

 Monogamish means a mostly monogamous relationship with specific parameters and limits agreed upon by both partners.
 This could include only flirting, or making out or having sex.
-It could also include a rule like “don’t ask don’t tell” where you are monogamous, except when one or the other is out of town.
-Or you could have other such arrangements.
+It could also include other such arrangements: for example, a rule like “don’t ask don’t tell,” where you are monogamous, except when one or the other is out of town.

 As always, it’s absolutely critical that you talk with your partner.
 Because a category which is emphatically not part of the consensual non-monogamous world, but is often mistaken for it, is cheating.
 This happens when any non-monogamous activity is not mutually consensual between you and your partner.